seanpoyner/gradio-mcp-playground/README.md

 ### 🖥️ Server Management Tab

 - **Active Servers**: Monitor running MCP servers in real-time
+- **Claude Desktop Integration**: Automatically imports and displays your Claude Desktop MCP servers
 - **Server Registry**: Browse and install servers from the community registry
 - **Quick Install**: One-click installation of popular servers
+- **Unified Dashboard**: See both Gradio and Claude Desktop servers in one place

 ### 🔌 MCP Connections Tab